Lung cancer compensation claims

 |Lung cancer in an older person that severely impacts on quality of life||£65,710 to £91,350|

 |Disfiguring scar (such as that suffered through mistaken or poorly performed surgery)||

 £7,350 to £21,330

-A specialist solicitor who understands lung cancer care will consider every aspect of the harm and costs that you may have suffered )or may go on to suffer) as a result of failings that led to your illness or led it to get worse.
+A specialist solicitor who understands lung cancer care will consider every aspect of the harm and costs that you have suffered (or may go on to suffer) as a result of failings that led to your illness or led it to get worse.
 They will build those into your claim.

 What is the impact of delayed lung cancer diagnosis?